snphillips/LED-Candle/README.md

 3) Export the two source videos you'd like to turn into animations.
 Use a low resolution as you'll eventually be resizing each frame to 9px x 16px.
 4) Place each video in their own folders named **flame-normal-source-mp4** and **flame-flicker-source-mp4**
-5) Name the normal flame video `flame-normal-source.mp4`, and name the flicker flame video `flame-flicker-source.mp4` Navigate into the **flame-flicker-source-mp4** folder.
+5) Name the normal flame video `flame-normal-source.mp4`, and name the flicker flame video `flame-flicker-source.mp4`

+It's now time to use `FFmpeg` to further edit the video more and create PNGs.
+Navigate into the **flame-flicker-source-mp4** folder.

 ```
 cd flame-normal-source-mp4
 ```

-6) Using the command line, use FFmpeg to make the video grayscale and rotate the videos so they're vertical.
+6) Using the command line, use `FFmpeg` to make the video grayscale and rotate the videos so they're vertical.
 I also had to make my video upside down so that it was oriented properly when assembled.

 This command will take the input file `flame-flicker-source.mp4`, apply the greyscale effect using the colorspace filter, and then rotate the video 180 degrees using the transpose filter.
 The output will be saved as `flame-flicker-grayscale-rotate.mp4`.

 ```
 ffmpeg -i flame-flicker-source.mp4 -vf "colorspace=gray,transpose=2,transpose=2" flame-flicker-grayscale-rotate.mp4
 ```

-7) Our LED matrix is only 9 pixels by 16 pixels so we need to resize the video to have tiny dimensions of 9x16 using FFmpeg.
+7) Our LED matrix is only 9 pixels by 16 pixels so we need to resize the video to have tiny dimensions of 9x16 using `FFmpeg`.
 The following command scales the video to an aspect ratio of 9:16 while maintaining even dimensions and then adds padding to bring the output dimensions to 9x16.
 The shortest=1 option tells the pad filter to use the shortest input duration, which should prevent the output from being all black.

 ```
 ffmpeg -i flame-flicker-grayscale-rotate.mp4 -vf "scale=w=9:h=16:force_original_aspect_ratio=decrease,pad=9:16:(ow-iw)/2:(oh-ih)/2:color=black:shortest=1" -aspect 9:16 flame-flicker-resized.mp4
 ```

-8) Using the `ffmpeg` library convert video to pngs (30 frames/second)
+8) Using the `FFmpeg` library convert video to pngs (30 frames/second)

 ```
 cd flame-normal-source-mp4